zmlka/dotfiles/README.md

 ### Swapping Escape and tilde

 Since `xmodmap` was somewhat depreciated (it still works in some applications, but not all.
-I suspect this is related to GNOME 3 defaulting to Wayland), this became quite a pain.
+I suspect this is related to GNOME 3 defaulting to Wayland), swapping keys got oddly complex.

-The absolutely easiest, but somewhat un-unixy way of doing it I came to is to edit xkb files of my preferred keyboard layout (un-unixy because I am hard-editing default files, instead of creating my on config somewhere in `$HOME`).
+The absolutely easiest, but somewhat un-unixy way of doing it I came to is to hard edit xkb files of an existing layout.

 ```
 cd /usr/share/X11/xkb/symbols
 sudo cp us us.backup
 sudo vim us
 ```
-Once there, edit the `"mac"` layout:
+Once there, edit the layout in use, usually `"mac"`:

 ```
 key <TLDE> { [     Escape                                             ] };